 The government response to coronavirus has put many service industry employees out of work.

-To give out-of-work service industry workers a boost, a virtual tip jar began circulating on social media last week.
+To give out-of-work service industry workers a boost, a virtual tip jar began circulating on social media.
 More than 1,000 employees across the D.C. area are listed and open to receiving digital payments.

 One Fair Wage’s Emergency Fund is providing financial assistance to service workers out of a job.
 The Restaurant Workers’ Community Foundation is also accepting donations for restaurant workers, restaurants and groups that help restaurants.